keithballdotnet/blocker/README.md

 ##Authorization

 Authorization is done via a *Authorization* header sent in a request.
 Anonymous requests are not allowed.
-To authenticate a request, you must sign the request with the key for the account that is making the request and pass that signature as part of the request.
+To authenticate a request, you must sign the request with the shared key when making the request and pass that signature as part of the request.

 Here you can see an example of a Authorization header
 ```